mocnik-science/osm-vis/README.md

 [http://github.com/mocnik-science/osm-vis-data](http://github.com/mocnik-science/osm-vis-data)

+Please prefer using this data to avoid accessing the original data sources to frequently.

 ## Installation

 The repository contains all source code to generate a directory containing only static files to be uploaded to a web server.
 Please run the following steps to generate this directory: